The King of Fighters XI: Gameplay

 Should the timer run down during a match, the winner is no longer decided based on remaining life; instead, the judgment bar, a new circular bar composed of two colors, each one representing a player, quantifies each player's skill.
 If none of the two teams manages to win by defeating all three characters from the opposite team, the placement of the judgement bar decides who the victor is.
 The judgment bar is affected by each attack in which the players are involved.
 Combos affect the bar more, and when a character of the opposing team is defeated, the bar changes significantly against that player.
 On the rare occasion when the bar is exactly in the center, the match will end in a draw and both sides will lose.

 The PlayStation 2 port added multiple modes not present in the arcade version.
 The player can use the original The King of Fighters team mode where characters are not randomly tagged and instead fight in an order decided by the player.
-In Challenge Mode, the player is given multiple missions where they can unlock a total of seven characters from NeoGeo Battle Coliseum.
-There is also an Edit Mode, where the player can alter the appearance of each character and give them different colors such as making Kyo Kusanagi shoot green flames instead of red.
+In Challenge Mode, the player is given multiple missions where they can unlock a total of seven characters from Neo Geo Battle Coliseum.
+There is also an Edit Mode, where the player can alter the appearance of each character and give them different colors, such as making Kyo Kusanagi shoot green flames instead of red.

 Plot

-During the events of The King of Fighters 2003, Mukai, a member of a mysterious group known as "Those from the Distant Land", stole the seal belonging to the demon Orochi.
-Taking advantage of this situation, Ash Crimson attacked Chizuru Kagura in her weakened state and stole the Yata Mirror from her, draining her powers in the process.
+During the events of The King of Fighters 2003, Mukai, a member of the mysterious group Those from the Past, stole the seal belonging to the demon Orochi until being confronted by the Three Sacred Treasures composed of the returning heroes Kyo Kusanagi, Iori Yagami and Chizuru Kagura.
+Taking advantage of this situation, Ash Crimson attacked Kagura in her weakened state and stole the Yata Mirror from her, making Kyo swear revenge.
 In due time, a new tournament is established which follows the previous tournament's new rules, with both established fighters and newcomers participating in the competition.
-The hosts of the tournament are two members of "Those from the Distant Land", consisting of a weapons expert named Shion and a dimension manipulator named Magaki, who serve as the respective sub and final bosses of the game.
-Following their defeat, Magaki tries to escape and steal Orochi's power, but instead ends up being murdered by his own ally Shion.
-In the ensuing chaos, Ash attacks a rampaging Iori Yagami (affected by his Riot of the Blood curse) who had seriously injured both Kyo Kusanagi and Shingo Yabuki, managing to steal the Yasakani Jewel from him.
-Despite being confronted by his estranged childhood friend Elisabeth Blanctorche and her two associates Benimaru Nikaido and Duo Lon, Ash manages to swiftly escape from them, warning the trio that he intends to target Kyo as his final victim in the near future.
+The hosts of the tournament are two members of Those from the Past, consisting of weapons expert Shion and dimension manipulator Magaki, who serve as the respective sub and final bosses of the game.
+Following their defeat, Magaki tries to escape by entering into another dimension, but instead ends up being killed by Shion's spear.
+In the ensuing chaos, Ash attacks a rampaging Iori (affected by the Riot of the Blood curse) who had seriously injured both Kyo Kusanagi and Shingo Yabuki, managing to steal the Yasakani Jewel from him.
+Despite being confronted by his estranged childhood friend Elisabeth Blanctorche and her two associates Duo Lon and Benimaru Nikaido, Ash manages to swiftly escape from them, warning the trio that he intends to target Kyo as his final victim.